Here's a slideshow showing how to create a deli paper paper background using Outside The Margin's Color Mists, that I created awhile back.

-Why do I love deli paper?
-I thought you'd never ask!
-The type of deli paper I use is actually a sandwich wrap with a wet strength to it.
-What this means is that it looks and feels like tissue paper but yet its strong and durable.
-You can stature deli paper and it doesn't rip or tear yet it's thin and opaque.
+I'm often asked why I like using deli paper so much and it's because its so resilient...the type of deli paper I use is actually a sandwich wrap with a wet strength to it.
+What this means is that it looks and feels like tissue paper, yet its strong and durable.
+You can saturate deli paper and it doesn't rip or tear yet it's thin and some what translucent like tissue paper.

 Step 1.
 Mist the deli paper using various colors working from light to dark